 They've picked up the Beast Ability, giving them a minor Fire weakness and a minor Ice resistance, and of course have picked up Elemental Power and Vampire Despiser.
 Their Abilities are also more specific about eg what Lycanthrope can effect, but outside of affecting new units I'm not aware of them having a change.

 Notably, Warriors of the North is really the first game where Werewolf Elves are generally better off in Elf form than Wolf form as much as possible.
-It can be a good idea to open a battle by transforming, closing in, and Howling if that's an option (It's not an option very often in Warriors of the North), then transforming back once you're close enough for Elf form to mix it up with enemies, but where in prior games wolf form's mobility and potential to inflict Frenzy tended to make it the more appealing choice outside of like fighting Orc Hunters or the like in Warriors of the North Bleeding is such a big edge to be spreading around that it's just plain biased toward Elf form.
-This notably has the effect of making Wolves a bit less unappealing: if you want to use Werewolf Elves but you also want Howl, it might be better to bring Wolves to handle Howl and like Teleport the Werewolf Elves into melee.
+It can be a good idea to open a battle by transforming, closing in, and Howling if that's an option (It's not an option very often in Warriors of the North), then transforming back once you're close enough for Elf form to mix it up with enemies, but where in prior games wolf form's mobility and potential to inflict Frenzy tended to make it the more appealing choice outside of like fighting Orc Hunters or the like, in Warriors of the North Bleeding is such a big edge to be spreading around that it's just plain biased toward Elf form.
+This notably has the effect of making regular Wolves a bit less unappealing: if you want to use Werewolf Elves but you also want Howl, it might be better to bring Wolves to handle Howl and Teleport the Werewolf Elves into melee or the like.
 This was never really much of a plausible scenario in prior games, but now it is!

 Hiring Cost: 750

 Damage: 9-15 Magic/Physical